Tsito

 Tsito is a town in the Volta Region of Ghana.

 Tsito means 'by water' or 'by the river' In the Eʋe language.
 It is also a settlement discovered after a migratory exploit of its founders, when they were trying to erect a police post for the paramountcy of Awudome traditional area.
+Tsito has eight clans.
+They include Tsanoanyigbe, Tsanodza, Tsanodome, Avalime, Awate, Awakpe, Zorgbe and Norni.
 There are 2 secondary schools in Tsito.